 MOLLUSCUM CONTAGIOSUM INFECTIONS

-Molluscum contagiosum is a viral infection that is exclusive to humans.
-It is characterized with the presence of small elevated lesions called papules.
-These papules have a waxy surface and are seen on various parts the body such as the face, trunk, arms and legs.
-It can also affect the armpits but does not involve the palms.
-It has also been found to affect the eyelids.
+Molluscum contagiosum is a human viral infection characterized by small elevated lesions called papules.
+These papules have a waxy surface and are seen on the face, trunk, arms, legs, armpits, and eyelids.

 Cause of molluscum contagiosum

-Molluscum contagiosum is caused by a DNA poxvirus called the molluscum contagiosum virus (MCV).
-MCV has no animal reservoir, infecting only humans.
-There are four types of MCV, MCV-1 to -4; MCV-1 is the most prevalent and MCV-2 is seen usually in adults and often sexually transmitted.
+Molluscum contagiosum is caused by a viral infection that enters the body through some form of break in the skin.
+The origin is DNA poxvirus, or molluscum contagiosum virus (MCV).
+There are four types of MCV: MCV-1 is the most prevalent and MCV-2 is seen usually in adults and often sexually transmitted.
 This common viral disease has a higher incidence in children, sexually active adults, and those who are immunodeficient.
-The infection is most common in children aged one to ten years old.
+The infection is most common in children aged 1-10 years old.

 The virus commonly spreads through skin-to-skin contact.
 This includes sexual contact or touching or scratching the bumps and then touching the skin.
-Handling objects that have the virus on them (fomites), such as a towel, can also lead to in infection.
-The virus can spread from one part of the body to another or to other people.
-The virus can be spread among children at day care or at school.
-Molluscum contagiosum is contagious until the bumps are gone; which, if untreated, could be up to 6 months or longer.
-The time from infection to the appearance of lesions can range up to 6 months, with an average incubation period between 2 and 7 weeks.
+Handling objects that have the virus on them can lead to in infection.
+The virus can spread from one part of the body to another, or to other people.
+It is notoriously spread among children at day care or school.
+Molluscum contagiosum is contagious until the bumps are gone.
+The time from infection to the appearance of lesions can range up to 6 months, and the lesions usually remain for 6 months or more.

 Clinical features of molluscum contagiosum

-Multiple small papules with a waxy/shiny surface become clearly evident on the body, and are particularly noticeable on the eyelids.
-Typically, scratching the lesions can make them worse as more and more lesions form along the line of scratching.
-This is a typical phenomenon called as Koebner phenomenon.
-Upon examination, the lesions are flesh colored and vary between 2 to 5 mm in size.
+Multiple small papules with a waxy/shiny surface are evident and are noticeable on the eyelids.
+Scratching the lesions can make them worse and more abundant (Koebner phenomenon).
+These lesions are flesh colored and vary between 2 to 5 mm in size.
 Patients with poor immune levels tend to have multiple lesions all over the body.
-The involvement of the eyelids and the face is commonly seen in children whereas the involvement of the groin area is seen in adults.
-Associated with molluscum contagiosum are other skin conditions such as atopic dermatitis and eczema.
+The involvement of the eyelids and the face is commonly seen in children whereas the involvement of the groin area is more prevalent in adults.
+Atopic dermatitis and eczema are associated conditions.

 Diagnosis molluscum contagiosum

-A diagnosis of molluscum contagiosum can be made by tests such as polymerase chain reaction and excisional biopsy.
-A biopsy demonstrates the presence of specific structures within the lesions called inclusion bodies.
-These bodies can be stained using specific dyes to help identify them under a microscope.
+A diagnosis can result from testing, like the polymerase chain reaction test, and excisional biopsy, which shows the presence of specific structures within the lesions (inclusion bodies).
+These bodies can be stained using dyes to help identify them under a microscope.

 Treatment molluscum contagiosum